MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

 - Create policies and app deployment rules
 - Log in as a user and start using the device

-Go to the [Microsoft Business site](http://business.microsoft.com) and select **Products** to learn more about pricing and purchasing options for businesses.
+Go to the <a href="http://business.microsoft.com" target="_blank">Microsoft Business site</a> and select **Products** to learn more about pricing and purchasing options for businesses.

 ## 1. Get ready
 Here's a few things to keep in mind before you get started: